coloshword/ExcelAgent/notes.md

 ### project todos
 1) make the spreadsheet more "spreadsheet" like (auto expanding rows, etc...)

-2) some sort of way to allow for search? the agent should be able to search things up
+2) some sort of way to allow for search? the agent should be able to search things up -- DONE

 3) Spreadsheet functions (closer to excel)